pablomaurer/Laramin/readme.md

 A Laravel starter Set (No Package)

 ### Important
-The File app/config/database isn't included, so get it from the official Laravel repository.
-Because everybody has other database settings.
+Missing Files:
+* app/config/database.php
+* app/config/mail.php

+Get them from Official Laravel Repository.
+Because these are individual settings with sensitive informations.

 ### used Packages